Powered by Home

 Commission a RICS Level 2 Survey

-Given that many DG8 properties are over 50 years old, a thorough survey is essential.
+Because many DG8 properties are over 50 years old, a detailed survey is well worth having.
 A Level 2 survey typically costs £400-£1,000 depending on property size and age.
-This will identify common issues including damp, roof condition, potential subsidence from clay soils, and the condition of traditional construction materials.
-Properties in conservation areas or with listed status may require a more detailed Level 3 survey.
+It should flag common issues such as damp, roof condition, possible subsidence from clay soils, and the state of traditional construction materials.
+If a property sits in a conservation area or has listed status, a more detailed Level 3 survey may be the better choice.

 5